Got Foot and Ankle Fractures?

 - Surgical correction may also be required of the bones have pierced through the skin.
 A break of this nature is known as a compound fracture and is commonly more serious than a simple fracture where the bone breaks but stays inside where it belongs.

-- After the ankle is injured, and a doctor has been seen, do not attempt weight bearing activities (standing) until your podiatrist near Wyandotte and Oak Park has given approval for activity.
+- After the ankle is injured, and a doctor has been seen, do not attempt weight bearing activities (standing) until your podiatrist near Wyandotte and Southfield has given approval for activity.

 - After swelling of the injury has reduced the podiatrist will fit a splint or cast on the ankle.
 You may be fitted with a walking cast, which allows for some mobility, or a traditional non-weight-bearing cast (no mobility for you).
 The type of cast used depends on the type of fracture and your doctors' judgment.